RobbertWolfs/100-days-of-code/log.md

 **Thoughts:** Step by step getting to know VueJS better.
 Giving a presentation about it on Friday will make me understand it even more I guess.

+### Day 9: Januari 11, 2017

+**Today's Progress**: Finished my slides for my presentation tomorrow.
+Tried my coding samples a couple of times to see if I can fully understand what I'm talking about.

+**Thoughts:** VueJS looks awesome :)

 ------------

 # Logbook Template